KevinLsg/To-do-list/README.md

 Priorities: Allow users to assign priorities to tasks to indicate importance.

 Search System: Implement a search function to quickly find specific tasks.

+## Known Bugs

+Titles and texts do not break lines, making the content leave the task.